SAPD+: An Accelerated Stochastic Method for Nonconvex-Concave Minimax Problems: Additional analyses on the related work

-\sa{In some of the existing works on WCSC problems, particularly~\cite{huang2021efficient,huang2022accelerated,luo2020stochastic,xu2020enhanced}, except for $\kappa_y=L/\mu_y$, the individual effects of $L$ or $\mu_y$ are not explicitly stated in the final complexity bounds.} \sa{We emphasize that to better compare existing bounds with ours,} it is necessary to consider those effects.
-For an example, Huang~\emph{et al.}~\cite{huang2021efficient,huang2022accelerated} assume that {$\frac{1}{\mu_y}\leq L$}, that is equivalent to {$L\geq \sqrt{\kappa_y}$}; \sa{however, a constant factor depending on $L$ was ignored} in their oracle complexity result.
+\sa{In some of the existing work on WCSC problems, particularly~\cite{huang2021efficient,huang2022accelerated,luo2020stochastic,xu2020enhanced}, except for $\kappa_y=L/\mu_y$, the individual effects of $L$ or $\mu_y$ are not explicitly stated in the final complexity bounds.} \sa{To better compare existing bounds with ours,} it is necessary to state the complexity bound dependence on $L$ and $\mu_y$.
+For example, Huang~\emph{et al.}~\cite{huang2021efficient,huang2022accelerated} assume that {$\frac{1}{\mu_y}\leq L$}, that is equivalent to {$L\geq \sqrt{\kappa_y}$}; \sa{however, a constant factor depending on $L$ was ignored} in their oracle complexity result.
 Moreover, Huang \emph{et al.}\cite{huang2021efficient} employ a different convergence metric and claim that they obtain a competitive result.
-It turns out that their convergence metric is scaled by \sa{an algorithmic constant and when their results are converted into GNP metric, i.e., $\|\nabla\phi(\cdot)\|$, this constant adversely affects their complexity bounds}. \sa{A similar issue with the claimed complexity bounds also exists in~\cite{huang2022accelerated}, where the complexity bound are computed after the objective function is rescaled.} \sa{In this section, to provide a fair comparison,} \begin{itemize} \item we give an explicit oracle complexity bound for the related works \sa{in~\cite{huang2021efficient,huang2022accelerated,luo2020stochastic,xu2020enhanced};} \item \sa{we discuss those parts in their analysis that are not convincing, and try our best to provide the corrected and optimized complexity bounds} based on their analysis. \end{itemize} Without loss of generality, \sa{for the sake of easier comparison, we consider the \emph{smooth minimax} problems,} i.e., $\min_{x\in\cX}\max_{y\in\cY}\cL(x,y)=\Phi(x,y)$. \sa{We first briefly go over some important notions in order to fix notation to unify the following discussion for the WCSC setting, \sa{i.e., $\cL(x,y)$ is weakly convex in $x$ and strongly concave in $y$.}}
+It turns out that their convergence metric is scaled by \sa{an algorithmic constant and when their results are converted into GNP metric, i.e., $\|\nabla\phi(\cdot)\|$, this constant adversely affects their complexity bounds}. \sa{A similar issue with the claimed complexity bounds also exists in~\cite{huang2022accelerated}, where the complexity bound are computed after the objective function is rescaled.} \sa{In this section, to provide a fair comparison,} \begin{itemize} \item we give an explicit oracle complexity bound for the related works \sa{in~\cite{huang2021efficient,huang2022accelerated,luo2020stochastic,xu2020enhanced};} \item \sa{we discuss those parts in their analysis that are not convincing, and try our best to provide the corrected and optimized complexity bounds} based on their analysis. \end{itemize} Without loss of generality, \sa{for the sake of easier comparison, we consider the \emph{smooth minimax} problems,} i.e., $\min_{x\in\cX}\max_{y\in\cY}\cL(x,y)=\Phi(x,y)$. \sa{We first fix the notation to unify the discussion for the WCSC setting, \sa{i.e., $\cL(x,y)$ is weakly convex in $x$ and strongly concave in $y$.}}

 Recall that $\phi(x)\triangleq\max_{y\in\cY}\cL(x,y)$; thus, $\phi(\cdot)$ is differentiable and we use $\|\nabla \phi(\cdot)\|$ as the convergence metric.
 In addition, we let $\phi_*\triangleq\inf_{x\in\cX} \phi(x)$ and recall that $y_*(\cdot)=\argmax_{y\in\cY}\cL(\cdot,y)$.
 Moreover, for simplicity of the notation, we consider the worst-case complexity bounds using $L$, i.e.,